jcthomas4820/AutocompleteSearch/README.md

 Autocomplete Text Box.
 Pulls from UIC ACCC Knowledgebase API to autocomplete whatever a user types in the search box.
+Suggestions appear as a dropdown menu.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).